braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 - **Incoming Requests:** This is the number of webhooks received at this transformation’s URL.
 If incoming requests are 0, your source platform hasn’t sent over any webhooks, or the connection cannot be made.
 - **Deliveries:** After receiving incoming requests, Data Transformation applies your transformation code to create a Braze `/users/track` request.

 The number of deliveries will never exceed the number of incoming requests.
-However, it's a good goal to have 100% of incoming requests leading to deliveries.
+However, it’s a good goal to have 100% of incoming requests leading to deliveries.

 ### Troubleshooting